 Create Your Website

-Build the minimum-viable version of your website that contains these basic information:
+Build the minimum viable version of your website that contains basic information like:

 - Who you are